The Oldest Man-Made Lake in Washington Is Still Going 100+ Years Later

 Where Is Lake Tapps: A Map

 Lake Tapps is part of Pierce County.
-With the unique path of inlets, islands, and peninsula, the lake is east of Tacoma and west of Enumclaw.
+With the unique path of inlets, islands, and peninsulas, the lake is east of Tacoma and west of Enumclaw.
 It covers about 4.5 square miles, receiving water from the White River via flume.

-Pierce County: The Home Of Lake Tapps
+Pierce County: The Home of Lake Tapps

 Mount Rainier from Lake Tapps